KevBuild4UR/_backup/README.md

 # Welcome to the Neptune documentation!

 Strategically place pick-ups, define weaponry, location and tons of other variables to make your own unique Job for others to take on.
 This is the basic rule of Grand Theft Auto V creator.
 Through the Neptune, you can activate the same creator environment as Rockstar Games, use many new props, and other hidden functions such as invisible props and fake props.
-This guide provides some general tips to help you better start using Neptune.
+This guide provides some general tips to help you better start using Neptune for free.

 ## Introduction to Neptune